History of arcade video games: Market recovery (1985−1990)

 Various technological advances were made in arcades during this era.
 Sega's Hang-On, designed by Yu Suzuki and running on the Sega Space Harrier hardware, was the first of Sega's 16-bit "Super Scaler" arcade system boards that pushed pseudo-3D sprite-scaling at high frame rates.
 Hang-On also used a motion-controlled arcade cabinet that included a mounted motorbike-like control unit on a hydraulic system, which the player used to control the game by tilting their body to the left or right, two decades before motion controls became popular on consoles.
 This game began the "taikan" ("body sensation") trend, the use of motion simulator arcade cabinets in many arcade games of the late 1980s, such as Sega's Space Harrier (1985), Out Run (1986) and After Burner (1987).
 SNK also launched its Neo Geo line in 1990 to try to bridge the arcade and home console gap.
 The launch consisted of the Neo Geo Multi Video System (MVS) arcade system and the Neo Geo Advanced Entertainment System (AES).
 Both units shared the same game cartridges, with the MVS able to support up to six different games at the same time selectable by the player.
 Further, players could use a memory card to transfer save game information from the MVS to their home AES and back.
-Arcade systems dedicated to flat-shaded 3D polygon graphics also began emerging, with the Namco System 21 used for Winning Run (1988) and the related Atari Games hardware for Hard Drivin' (1989), as well as the Taito Air System used for amateur flight simulations such as Top Landing (1988) and Air Inferno (1990).
+Arcade systems dedicated to flat-shaded 3D polygon graphics also began emerging, with the Namco System 21 used for Winning Run (1988) and the related Atari Games hardware for Hard Drivin' (1989), as well as the Taito Air System used for amateur flight simulations such as Midnight Landing (1987) and Air Inferno (1990).

 One format of arcade video games that briefly expanded during this period were quiz-style or trivia-based arcade games.
 Besides the other avenues of technical advances, the hardware for arcade machines had shrunk small enough that the core electronics could be fitted into cocktail-style cabinets or half-height bartop or countertop versions, making them ideal for placement in more adult venues.
 Coupled with waning interest in traditional arcade games due to the 1983 video game crash and the rising popularity of the board game Trivial Pursuit first introduced in 1981, several manufacturers turned to quiz style games to be sold to bars in these smaller formats, including more risque titles.
 Manufacturers also saw similar opportunities to promote these games for family-oriented entertainment and potential use as educational tools.
 The rush of arcade-based trivia games waned around 1986 as the general interest in trivia waned, but arcades and other entertainment businesses managed to find ways to keep trivia-style games going within arcades since, often based on multiplayer trivia challenges played out on multiple screens.
 These trivia games also influenced the creation of trivia games on consoles and computers such as the You Don't Know Jack series of games and Trivia HQ.